-Ground Beef Stroganoff
+Ground Beef Stroganoff (Dairy Free)

 ground beef stroganoff

-Why I love this hamburger stroganoff recipe
+Why you’ll love this dairy free stroganoff

 hamburger stroganoff in a large white skillet garnished with parsley

-• Vegan sour cream – I used vegan sour cream in this recipe to make it dairy free, but you can easily use regular sour cream if you prefer.
+• Dairy free sour cream – I used vegan sour cream in this recipe to make it dairy free, but you can easily use regular sour cream if you prefer.
 If you want to make this dairy free but are unable to find a vegan or dairy free sour cream, you can make this recipe with a dairy free milk + cornstarch slurry, see notes in the recipe card for instructions.

 Making changes to a recipe can result in recipe failure.
 Any substitutions listed below are simple changes that I believe will work in this recipe, but results are not guaranteed.